pactumjs/pactum/docs/consumer-testing.md

 app.listen(3000, () => console.log(`Example app listening on port ${port}!`))
 ```

-Making a request to get order details will result in the following response
+Requesting order details will result in the following response

 ```json
 {